• facebook

 • Spoof intelligence

-Some spam emails attempt to deceive recipients by posing as part of your organization, a tactic known as spoofing.
-To counter this, anti-spoofing measures are implemented, including email authentication, spoof intelligence, insights, block lists, spoof detection reports, and anti-phishing policies.
+Certain spam emails are carried out by pretending to be part of your organization.
+This is a classic case of spoofing.
+There are anti-spoofing practices that are conducted like email authentication, spoof intelligence, insight, block list, spoof detection reports, and anti-phishing policies.

 Configuration of anti-spam policies